Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

 There is no limit to what might be considered in ‘special damages’, there exists only the need to show that additional financial impact has been felt as a direct result of the negligent care you have received.

-Often in the most serious cases of misdiagnosis, which may result in the untimely death of a loved one, often family members are left simply wanting justice, to help ensure that lessons are learned, so that others may be spared the same consequences of injustice or negligent care.
+In the most serious cases of misdiagnosis, which may result in the untimely death of a loved one, family members are left simply wanting justice.
+Many want to help ensure that lessons are learned, so that others may be spared the same consequences of injustice or negligent care.

 Where the person that dies is the main source of income for the family, then so too must their future earnings be considered in the claim.